-A foolproof method for making Quinoa in Instant Pot that is virtually hands-off and produces fluffy, tender grains every time!
-Ready in just 15 minutes, you can make it in the main pot or use the popular pot-in-pot method.
-Serve it as a nutty, protein-packed base in breakfast bowls, salads, soups or side dishes.
+A foolproof and hands-off method for making Instant Pot Quinoa that produces fluffy, tender grains every time!
+Ready in 15 minutes, enjoy it as a nutty, protein-packed base in lunch bowls, salads, soups, or side dishes.

 Jump to:

 Fluffy, flavorful quinoa is a regular side dish in my home.
-It's a nutrient-dense, protein-packed, plant-powered side dish that offers a perfect starchy blank canvas to soak up curries and sauces, or act as a base for salad bowls.
-I like to serve quinoa with any dish that goes well with white or brown rice.
+It's a nutrient-dense, protein and fiber-packed, plant-powered side dish that offers a blank canvas to soak up curries and soups or act as a base for salad bowls.

-Cooking quinoa in the Instant Pot is just as quick and easy as rice, and it is now my preferred way.
-It takes about 15 minutes from start-to-finish.
-But all you have to do is push a button and walk away.
-There is no waiting by the stove for the water to come to a boil.
-That's a win-win in my recipe book!
+Cooking quinoa in the Instant Pot takes about 15 minutes from start to finish.
+All you have to do is add the ingredients, push a button, and walk away.
+No waiting by the stove for 20 minutes!
+Here's my go-to recipe for my weekly meal prep.
+Let's get started!

 - Salt: A pinch of salt brings out the natural nutty flavor of quinoa, so don't skip it!